-When the Vice President of an Institution or the terminated officer requests a Board be appointed, the Director of Police shall select three (3) officers, plus one (1) alternate, to serve as an Appeal Review Board.
+When the Vice President of an Institution or the terminated officer requests a Board be appointed, the Executive Director of Police shall select three (3) officers, with one (1) alternate, to serve as an Appeal Review Board.
 One member of the Board must be of the same rank as the officer.
+All other members of the board must be of a higher rank than the terminated officer.
 Officers from the officer's Institution will not be selected to serve.
-The highest ranking officer appointed to the Board shall serve as the Chairperson of the Board.
+The Executive Director shall appoint the Chairperson of the Board.

-The alternate Board member's role is to act in absence of another Board member.
+The alternate Board member's role is to act in the absence of another Board member.
 The alternate member should be present during the hearing and post hearing deliberations but their activities are limited to observation only unless another member's absence occurs.